 BT: Before the regulation, it was a free-for-all.
 I don't think that's the right way to do it.
 I think you should have regulation.
 I really do.
 They regulated the fluke.
 It came back in tremendous numbers.
 We're benefiting from it now.
-But now, they say we have a tremendous stock, but we're overfishing and so, they're calling us back.
+Now, they say we have a tremendous stock, but we're overfishing and so they're calling us back.
 So, right now, they're tweaking that.
-So, we're hanging in there, though.
-They've given us some fluke, but the bass used to be a free-for-all and it was only fish.
+We're hanging in there, though.
+They've given us some fluke, but the bass used to be a free-for-all and it was overfishing.
 I'm not going to say it wasn't.
-They protect it and it came back.
-Thank God, they gave us something to work on.
+They protected it and it came back.
+Thank God they gave us something to work on.
 Sometimes when they shut something down, you're afraid you're never going to get a piece of it again.
-Really, sturgeon is the only species that they outright took away from us.
-But everything's regulated now, the bluefish, the big fish.
-We're back to where we started.
+I'm trying to think if there's something we can't-no, really sturgeon is the only species that they outright took away from us.
+But everything's regulated now, the bluefish, the weakfish.
+We're back where we started.
 You want to come to the house?
-I hope I'm giving you the answers you're looking for?
-I don't really know.
+[RECORDING PAUSED] I hope I'm giving you the answers you're looking for, I don't really know.

-NS: No, this is very helpful.
-I am just trying to learn more about how you do, what you do, how it has changed over time.
+NS: Yes, no this is very helpful.
+I'm just trying to learn more about how you do, what you do, how it's changed over time.
 Are there any special memories you have when you first started out that were learning experiences for you?